cloudflare/cloudflare-docs/products/network-interconnect/src/content/partners/index.md

 ## Virtual Private Interconnection

 Cloudflare partners with multiple network fabric providers to offer as many connectivity options and locations as possible.
-During the [configure the cross-connect](/set-up-cni/configure-cross-connect) step, you'll initiate a connection from your chosen provider's admin portal..
+During the [configure the cross-connect](/set-up-cni/configure-cross-connect) step, you'll initiate a connection from your chosen provider's admin portal.

 <Aside type='note'>